light_ranged_integers

 Light ranged integers

-Ranged integers for stable Rust compiler.
+Ranged integers for stable Rust compiler, with zero dependencies and zero unsafe code.

 Why